Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: The PMT HV System

-The CW multiplier and resonant driver form the core of the high-voltage generation circuit on the base.
-The multiplier is built from cascaded diode–capacitor stages implementing a 3:1:1:1:1:1:1:1:1:1:1 dynode voltage ratio, as recommended for the Hamamatsu R14374 and NNVT N2031 PMT to reduce transition-time spread and maintain timing uniformity.
-A PWM waveform generated by the MCU passes through low-pass and high-pass filters to suppress switching noise before driving the LC resonant stage.
-Depending on the resonant parameters, the PWM frequency is set to approximately 80 kHz, producing a 100–150 V$_{pp}$ AC signal that feeds the multiplier.
+The multiplier is configured to provide a 3:1:1:1:1:1:1:1:1:1:1 dynode voltage ratio.
+This specific distribution is recommended for the Hamamatsu R14374 and NNVT N2031 PMTs to minimize transition-time spread and maintain timing uniformity.
+The high-voltage output is then routed through a filter network and series damping resistors.
+These resistors suppress overshoot and high-frequency ringing caused by the PMT’s output capacitance, improving pulse stability.
 A parallel RC filter smooths the rectified output to provide a stable DC bias for PMT operation.
+To ensure signal integrity, low/high-pass filters and ferrite beads are integrated within the driver stage to suppress switching noise~\cite{Timmer_2010, IceCube:2021_mDOM}.
 The bases operate inside a sealed 0.5–0.7 atm nitrogen environment within the glass sphere, where the seawater temperature remains 2–4 °C. Under these conditions, the design should produce stable high-voltage outputs with sub-millivolt baseline fluctuations.

-The operation of the CW multiplier can be understood by analyzing the two phases of the input AC waveform (typically $\sim$80~kHz).
-During the positive half-cycle, the input polarity forward-biases a set of diodes, allowing the upper-tier capacitors (C33,C34,C35) to charge.
-Each capacitor charges to a voltage close to the peak value of the input AC source ($V_{\mathrm{pp}}$).
-During the negative half-cycle, the input polarity reverses.
-The previously charged upper-tier capacitors act as series voltage sources, adding to the input drive.
-This combined voltage forward-biases the next diode stage and charges the lower-tier capacitors (C17, C18, C19).
-The resulting voltage on these capacitors approaches $2 V_{\mathrm{pp}}$ in the first stage, with the multiplication effect propagating through subsequent stages.

-A key advantage of the CW topology is that the voltage stress on each capacitor does not exceed $2~V_{pp}$, permitting the use of capacitors with lower voltage ratings than the overall output.
-The high-voltage output is then routed through a filter network and series damping resistors.
-These resistors suppress overshoot and high-frequency ringing caused by the PMT’s output capacitance, improving pulse stability.
-The polarity of the output is determined by the diode orientation; for example, a positive high voltage for the PMT cathode is obtained by reversing the diode directions relative to a negative-output configuration.